 Robinson leads Bears past struggling Giants

 The Chicago Bears' inept offense met the New York Giants' pathetic defense Sunday at Soldier Field.
-But the Bears finally got the offense rolling in the third quarter to combine with another solid defensive effort, as Chicago improved to 5-6 with a 19-14 victory over the 2-9 Giants, who lost for the seventh straight time.
-It was just the second time this season the Bears managed 300 yards of total offense.
+But the Bears finally got the offense rolling in the third quarter en route to a 19-14 victory over the Giants, who lost for the seventh straight time.
+It was just the second time this season the Bears managed 300 yards of total offense (335).
+Wide receiver Allen Robinson II hauled in six receptions for 131 yards and a touchdown.

-The Bears' offense did a much better job of living down to its putrid reputation in the first half, when it was plagued by beginning each of its first three possessions inside its own 10-yard line.
-After the Bears' obligatory three-and-out opening possession, their first of three in the first half, quarterback Mitch Trubisky was intercepted by in the end zone by Giants linebacker Alec Ogletree late in the first quarter.
+But it was Khalil Mack and a solid defensive effort that gave Chicago (5-6) its second win in the past three games.
+The Bears' already struggling offense was plagued by beginning each of its first three possessions inside its own 10-yard line.

+After the Bears' three-and-out opening possession, their first of three in the first half, quarterback Mitch Trubisky (25-for-41, season-high 278 yards) was intercepted in the end zone by Giants linebacker Alec Ogletree late in the first quarter, one of two Trubisky picks.
+Midway through the second quarter, the Giants (2-9) ended a scoreless contest on a three-yard Daniel Jones-to-Kaden Smith TD.
+It was the undrafted rookie tight end's first NFL score.
+Jones became just the second rookie with a TD pass in his first nine games, joining Baker Mayfield.
+Jones finished 21-for-36 for 150 yards and two TDs.

-The turnover-prone Jones lost his 10th fumble of the season on a strip-sack deep in Giants territory by slumping Kahlil Mack, who did not have a single tackle a week ago and had just one sack in the previous six games.
+The turnover-prone Jones lost his 10th fumble of the season on a strip-sack deep in Giants territory by Mack, who did not have a single tackle a week ago and had just one sack in the previous six games.
 Trubisky's two-yard keeper put the Bears up 19-7.
-Giants safety Jabrill Peppers (hip) left in the third quarter.

-Bears OT Bobby Massie (ankle) was replaced by Cornelius Lucas late in the third quarter. --Field Level Media
+Jones hit Golden Tate with a 23-yard score to cut the lead to 19-14 with 4:10 remaining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)